casact/chainladder-python/docs/modules/triangle.rst

 ``index`` (axis 0):
     The index  is the lowest grain at which you want to manage the triangle.
     These can be things like state or company.
-Like a pandas.multiIndex, you can throw more than one column into the index.
+Like a ``pandas.multiIndex``, you can throw more than one column into the index.

 ``columns`` (axis 1):